rebelclause/appsnappr/README.md

 Minimal changes to this file are necessary and mostly self-explanatory.

-Any change you make to the FQDN should be reflected in the hosts (the computer running the docker containers) hosts file:
+Any change you make to the FQDN should be reflected in the host's (the computer running the docker containers) hosts file:

 Your hosts file will have one to several entries.
 The loopback addresses range from 127.0.0.1 - 127.0.0.8, and it is likely one of these is free to use.